EPCCed/epcc-reframe/README.md

 # Run the entire test suite:
 bin/epcc-reframe -r

-# NOTE: currently, the entire test suite runs the compile, libs, synth, default modules
+# NOTE: currently the DSTREAM test case fails due to the reference.
-# and known-issues tests.
-# The BLAS test needs to have the references updated.
-# The dstream test needs to have the references updated.
 ```